Jeremy Hubbard co-anchors FOX31 Denver News at 5 p.m. and 9 p.m. with Aristea Brady.

 Since returning to FOX31 Denver, he’s reported from all over the world.
 He’s traveled to Afghanistan to profile Colorado Air Force reservists, returned to the battlefield with Vietnam veterans, and walked with World War II veterans on the beaches of Normandy, the bayfront at Pearl Harbor, and the front lines of Saipan and Tinian in the Northern Mariana Islands of Micronesia.
 He’s also journeyed to the concentration camps of Poland to tell the stories of Holocaust survivors who now live in Colorado.

-Hubbard is a 10-time Emmy award winner, including three Emmys for “Best Anchor.”
+Hubbard is a 15-time Emmy award winner, including three Emmys for “Best Anchor.”
 He’s also a two-time winner of the “Best Anchor” award from the Colorado Broadcasters Association.
 He’s also been honored with a national Edward R. Murrow Award from the Radio and Television News Directors Association, and the national Sigma Delta Chi award from the Society of Professional Journalists.
-He has also won three regional Edward R. Murrow Awards.
+He has also won five regional Edward R. Murrow Awards.